ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 [[start:1360650][end:1363240]] So this is a harbinger of things to come.
 [[start:1363610][end:1372060]] But before we continue in physics, we need to backtrack in time a little bit, and look at what the mathematicians were doing.

+# MATHEMATICS
+## GOEDEL
-![Meanwhile, across the hall...](../../Video/Slide10.PNG) 22:53 [[start:1373150][end:1385146]] So across the hall in the math department, one year after the Solve conference in 1929, kurt Godel proved his famous first incompleteness theorem.
+![Meanwhile, across the hall...](../../Video/Slide10.PNG) 22:53 [[start:1373150][end:1385146]] So across the hall in the math department, one year after the Solve conference in 1929, Kurt Goedel proved his famous first incompleteness theorem.
 [[start:1385338][end:1391280]] And the theorem states that no formal system that contains arithmetic can be both consistent and complete.
 [[start:1392630][end:1405880]] And that means that either there are true statements that aren't provable in the formal system, or there are false statements that are provable, or, of course, both.